Poker is all about making money.

-Simply put, +EV is a good choice - one that will make you money in the long term.
+Simply put, +EV is a good choice -- one that will make you money in the long term.

-Negative (-)EV is a bad move, or one that will lose you money in the long run.
+Negative (-)EV is a bad move --one that will lose you money in the long run.
 Wikipedia has this to say about expected value:

 "In probability theory the expected value of a random variable is the sum of the probability of each possible outcome of the experiment multiplied by the outcome value (or payoff).

-"Thus, it represents the average amount one 'expects' as the outcome of the random trial when identical odds are repeated many times."
+Thus, it represents the average amount one 'expects' as the outcome of the random trial when identical odds are repeated many times."

-What that means in English: expected value is the amount of money you would win or lose on average on your bet.
+- Expected value is the amount of money you would win or lose, on average, on your bet

-If you and a friend were to bet on the outcome of a coin flip and agree that you would be paid $5 for every time it came heads and you would pay him $5 every time it came tails, you would win half the time and he would win the other half of the time.
+If you and a friend were to bet on the outcome of a coin flip, and agree that you would be paid $5 for every time it came heads and you would pay him $5 every time it came tails, you would win half the time and he would win the other half of the time.